File a lawsuit in circuit court in South Carolina, and it will cost you $150. Add another $25 for each motion filed in your suit.

 Timberlake in his written response to The Nerve said the department is developing an electronic filing system for attorneys – which is done now in the federal system – to “create a sustainable revenue source in the future given that SCJD federal funds are coming to an end in 2012.”
-He added that the Legislature appropriated $5 million toward the project, which will start next year; that money is coming from the state’s capital reserve fund, records show.
+He added that the Legislature appropriated $5 million toward the project, which will start next year.

-Lawyers already pay bar exam and bar license fees, which help support the Judicial Department.
+Lawyers already pay bar exam and bar license fees, portions of which go to the judicial department.

-The other three primary goals for the state court system next fiscal year, as outlined by Toal in her budget request, are:
+The other three primary goals for the judicial department next fiscal year, as outlined by Toal in her budget request, include:

 - Increasing the “technology functions and services provided by every court in the state, from the small rural areas to the large, urban regions”;